 GMP stands for good manufacturing practice, while cGMP stands for current good manufacturing practice.

 What is GMP (Good Manufacturing Practice)

-Good manufacturing practice is a set of guidelines which are come under the food and drug administration’s (FDA) under the authority of the Federal Food, Drug, and Cosmetic Act.
-Without validation terminology, Good Manufacturing Practice ensures the quality of products.
-Good manufacturing practice evolves in every step from the manufacturing start to end of the final products to certify the quality.
+Good manufacturing practice is a set of guidelines which is comes under the Food and drug administration (FDA), under the authority of the Federal Food, Drug, and Cosmetic Act without validation terminology.
+Good manufacturing practice evolves in every step from the manufacturing start to end of the final products to ensure the quality of products.

 Principle of GMP

 - Follow the written procedure as per the given instruction.